-- Participation in the orientation training is free of charge - The cost for subsequent enrichment courses depends on the course.
-A typical LandPaths' offered enrichment workshop will cost approximately \$20 for each course; the cost of courses offered by outside organizations will vary.
-Scholarships are available for enrichment courses - You pay for First Aid / CPR training; scholarships are available
+- Participation in the orientation training is free of charge. - The cost for subsequent enrichment activities varies.
+A typical LandPaths' offered enrichment activities will cost approximately \$20 for each course; the cost of opportunities offered by outside organizations will vary.
+Scholarships are available for enrichment activities. - First Aid / CPR certification (\$20-\$40); scholarships are available.